 The following attendance policy has been established by the Department of Education.
 A student must be withdrawn after being absent for six (6) consecutive days.
-The student will be withdrawn on the seventh (7th) day, which will be recorded as the withdrawal date.
 There are no excused absences.
 Withdrawn students may re-enter in the same class if space is available, however, students will be limited to one (1) re-entry per enrollment period.